tftuner/prototype_user_guide/README.md

    lang_tgt = ["zh_CN","en_XX"]
    ```

-   Be careful that the number of source language, the number of target language and the number of GPU should be equal.
+   Be careful that the number of source language and the number of target language should be equal.